aneezsidhik/google-css-ingestor/README.md

 directory contains a `README` file with more information on how to run the samples for that particular language.

-This document covers setting up authentication and the common configuration file used by all the samples.
+This document cover****s setting up authentication and the common configuration file used by all the samples.
 For more information on the API, please refer to the [CSS API documentation](https://developers.google.com/comparison-shopping-services/api).